Data Centers in Bangladesh

 Natural Disaster Risk

-Bangladesh has a High-risk profile for natural disasters, with an INFORM Risk score of 6 out of 10 as of September 2025.
-The physical location of a facility and the quality of its construction are paramount for mitigating these threats.
+Bangladesh has a High-risk profile for natural disasters, with an INFORM Risk score of 6.0 out of 10 as of September 2025.
+The country's low-lying geography and location in a seismically active region present significant challenges that demand purpose-built, hardened facilities.